6.1 Introducing Gustar

 So, while gustar doesn't reflect back, aburrir can do both: spotlight what bores us or delve into our boredom.
 This nuance enriches our expression, letting us differentiate between being bored by something and feeling bored.

 Our tips?
 First, listen for these verbs in Spanish conversations, music, and media.
-"Me Gustas Tú" by Manu Chau, a VerbMaster team favorite, is a great start!
+"Me Gustas Tú" by Manu Chao, a VerbMaster team favorite, is a great start!
 Second, practice extensively with aburrir and similar verbs.
-Share what you love (encantar) what annoys you (molestar, fastidiar), and inquire about others' interests (interesar).
+Share what you love (encantar), what annoys you (molestar, fastidiar), and inquire about others' interests (interesar).
 Begin with the familiar me gusta and me gustan, and with practice, you'll confidently use these verbs in all their forms.